DESTINÉ PRICE, 20

-From the summer of 2016 to winter of 2018 Price worked for Read and Write Kalamazoo, a non-profit organization, and engaged a multitude of meaningful work with staff and youth.
+From the summer of 2016 to winter of 2018, Price worked for Read and Write Kalamazoo, a non-profit organization, and engaged a multitude of meaningful projects with staff and youth.
 She has been a featured artist at Fire in Kalamazoo where she shared her poetry with the community.
 Price is a youth leader with Kalamazoo’s Truth Racial Healing Team and was recently a part of a Bias Review Committee to review Social Standards of Michigan’s proposal to changes.
-Her hope is for youth to hold on to the moments in which they are reflected in, keep growing, keep loving, and to stay strong in movements because they are the change they all need.
+Her hope is for youth to hold on to the moments in which they are reflected, keep growing, keep loving, and to stay strong in movements because they are the change they all need.

 Price is an advocate for the abolishment of the prison system, specifically youth incarceration.
 The youth juvenile system, life without parole for youth, and the school to prison pipeline are issues that continue to affect everyone in the United States, especially Black and Brown people.
-Price’s childhood in a community where she has seen the effects of incarceration on family members, the issue of incarceration has always drawn her to equip herself with knowledge in order to best analyze and fight against it.
+Price’s childhood was in a community where she saw the effects of incarceration on family members, so the issue of incarceration has compelled her to equip herself with knowledge in order to analyze and fight against it as strongly as possible.

 I am Angry